expo/expo/docs/versions/unversioned/guides/building-standalone-apps.rst

 the Apple and Google documentation to submit your standalone binary to each respective store.

+7. Update your app
+""""""""""""""""""

+When you want to update your app you can simply publish through XDE or ``exp``!
+As long as you don't change the ``sdkVersion`` version in ``exp.json`` your standalone app will get the new code next time users open the app.
+If you want to change the icon or the app name you'll need to resubmit your app to each store.

 If you run into problems during this process, we're more than happy to help out!
 Join our Slack and let us know if you have any questions.